haileyhansard/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+The difference between Relational Database and SQL is that Relational Database refers to the structure of the layout of the data: referring to how relational databases store their data in tables, whereas SQL is the query language used to manage the databases and the data within them.

+Relational Databases are databases that store data grouped into rows and columns in a table.
+Each row represents a single record in the table, and is made up of one or more columns.

+SQL is the query language that interacts with the database for querying data.

 2. Why do tables need a `primary key`?

+Tables need a primary key because it is the way to identify each entry in a database uniquely.
+Without the primary key, you wouldn't be able to access the data associated with that record.

 3. What is the name given to a table column that references the primary key on another table.

+Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+For a many-to-many relationship between two tables, we need an intermediary table that holds foreign keys that reference the primary key on the related tables.
+The foreign keys should NOT be unique.
+The combinations of keys should be unique.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.